Tandem kayakers in red boats paddle choppy water near small dark blue ship & rocky, vegetated cliffs in Patagonia.

 Activities

 Kayaking is available at $895 per person.
 To take part in the program participants must have previous kayaking experience.
-Minimum age is 16 to participate, and the group is limited to a maximum of 10 participants.
+Minimum age is 15 to participate, and the group is limited to a maximum of 20 participants with two groups of 10 alternating days.
 Please contact AdventureSmith to reserve activity space with your booking.

 Room Configuration